Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were currently trading 7.50 points (or 0.03%) higher, suggesting that the Nifty 50 could open on a flat note today.
+GIFT Nifty September 2025 futures were trading with a gain of 34.00 points (or 0.14%) in early trade, suggesting that the Nifty 50 could open mildly in the green today.

 Institutional Flows: